 Since the 1930s, federal law has permitted employers to pay workers with disabilities less than minimum wage, but only if the worker is “disabled for the work being performed.”
 In this case, Seneca Re-Ad had not done any analysis of whether Mr. Magers, Ms. Steward or Mr. Felton were “disabled for the work” they were performing, and indeed their employment records showed that they often produced at high levels.

 In February 2016, the administrative law judge who heard the case found that all three clients had been erroneously paid subminimum wage in violation of the Fair Labor Standards Act.
 The Judge awarded all three clients back pay and ordered that they be paid minimum wage going forward.
-The question of back pay is still in the appeals process, but Mr. Magers, Ms. Steward and Mr. Felton have all earned minimum wage since then.
+Mr. Magers, Ms. Steward and Mr. Felton have all earned minimum wage since then.
+After multiple appeals and remands, the decision is now under review by the U.S. District Court for the Northern District of Ohio.

 In December 2018, DRO and Brown, Goldstein & Levy filed a federal lawsuit, with the support of NFB, against Roppe Corporation, Seneca Re-Ad and the Seneca County Board of Developmental Disabilities.
 The complaint outlines a number of ways in which Roppe Corporation, a well-known flooring manufacturer that reported sales of $72.7 million in 2017, publicly considers Seneca Re-Ad a critical part of its organization but fails to meet its equal employment responsibilities under the Americans with Disabilities Act (ADA).